Nathan-R-Og/CmeleonTwist/README.md

 - `git clone --recursive <this link>`

-^ to get that juicy goodness
+to get that juicy goodness

 **get** a jp rom of chameleon twist, name it baserom.z64 and plop it into the new directory

 now, **MAKE SURE** to download some prereqs. this can be done with
-- `pip install pylibyaml`
+- `pip install -r requirements.txt`

-everything should be set up, `cd /mnt/whateverYourDriveIs/cmeleontwist` and run
+everything should be set up, `cd /mnt/`*whateverdirectory*`/cmeleontwist` and run

 - `make setup`